Great American Brewers Dialogues

 There is no one format we stick to at GABD throughout the years.
 Some are more training focused, while others encourage dynamic conversation.
 While an end goal or solution is not a priority, it can be set by the group.
 Of chief importance, though, is the exchange of information.
 The facilitators will help participants stay on topic, clarify ideas/statements, encourage creativity, and unpack complex issues.

 Why Are Facilitators Needed?

-With all of these factors at play, dialogue is not easy.
-It requires patience, understanding, willingness to be wrong and criticized, creative thinking and information storage (note taking).
-People can become defensive when their ideas or processes are criticized and tend to retreat from discussion.
+Dialogue is not easy.
+It is more than people just sitting down and chatting.
+Facilitators will challenge assumptions and provide reality checks to ideas.
+This requires patience, understanding, willingness to be wrong and criticized, creative thinking and information storage (note taking).
+When ideas or processes are criticized, people can become defensive and tend to retreat from discussion.
 A facilitator keeps the criticism under control and localized on an issue or situation and away from the person.
-Sometimes a river of bad ideas produces one great idea and many groups do not have the time, skill, or patience to see through to this formulation.
+Sometimes a river of bad ideas produces one great idea and many groups do not have the time, skill, or patience to see manage this formulation.
 Facilitators have the skills necessary to dig deeper into symptoms to reveal root problems for the group to address.

 A facilitator acts as the “head” of the discussion without presenting an overarching authoritative presence.
 Many times with group meetings, the leader (boss, supervisor, etc) evokes an unseen / heard presence that keeps others at bay.
 In a facilitated dialogue, there is no leader, just a guide.

 Simple: there are A LOT of brewing industry folks in town that week.
 Brewers are busy–getting them together is extremely difficult.
 GABF and Craft Brewers Conference draw the most, so it is convenient for all involved to have it during GABF week.